 Written Reflection: This final 500-word reflection will require participants to reflect on the course content and its future application.
 This task will be assessed using a specific rubric.

-The following text is required for the Executive Function course:
+The following text is required for all participants in the Executive Function course:

 We are excited to offer an optional (1) graduate credit for each course through Colorado State University – Pueblo.
 Graduate credit may be added by selecting the check box labeled “Grad Credit Fee” before clicking “Register.”
 The cost of 1 graduate credit is $125 per course ($250 total) and may not be added after the start date of the course.